Maintenance Calorie Calculator

 This Maintenance Calorie Calculator uses up to four validated BMR equations — Mifflin-St Jeor, Harris-Benedict (revised), Katch-McArdle, and Cunningham — and averages their results to provide a balanced starting estimate.
 Each equation has strengths: Mifflin-St Jeor is a common general-population baseline, while Katch-McArdle uses lean body mass and can be more informative for athletic builds.
 Combining them helps show the likely range instead of relying on any single formula.

 Beyond the raw number, the calculator provides a balanced macro split (30% protein, 35% carbs, 35% fat), calorie targets for different goals (aggressive cut to bulk), a visual BMR equation comparison, meal frequency distribution, and an activity factor reference.
-Whether you are reverse-dieting out of a cut, calibrating a new meal plan, or simply curious about your calorie needs, this tool gives you a structured estimate to refine over time.
+Whether you are reverse-dieting out of a cut, calibrating a new meal plan, or simply curious about your calorie needs, This calculator gives you a structured estimate to refine over time.

 Every diet plan starts with a maintenance estimate, because cutting and bulking only make sense relative to that baseline.
 This calculator combines several common equations and turns the result into goal-based calorie targets and a meal split you can actually use.